Intellectual property and research commercialisation governance

-Prior to Imperial Innovations commercialising any newly disclosed IP, Imperial conducts robust due diligence on the project that gave rise to the IP in order to ensure the terms and conditions of the project’s funders and collaborators are identified and honoured.
+Prior to licensing any newly disclosed IP, Imperial conducts robust due diligence on the project that gave rise to the IP in order to ensure the terms and conditions of the project’s funders and collaborators are identified and honoured.

 Imperial College London’s commitment to quality and improvement

-In August 2017, Imperial College London and Imperial Innovations challenged the norm of the UK technology transfer sector’s practice of universities taking a large and controlling equity stake in their spinouts by launching a new initiative, known as Founders ChoiceTM, designed to encourage more inventors with ideas for new businesses to pursue their ambitions and achieve societal impact.
-Founders ChoiceTM gives entrepreneurial staff the opportunity to take the reins in building the business and finding the investors themselves; in return for this extra work the founders can receive up to 95% of the founding equity in the spinout.
-The initiative offers academics founding spinout companies a choice between two routes, differentiated by the academics’ involvement, the level of support they wish to receive from Imperial Innovations and the equity distribution.
-The current option for spinouts will continue to be available under the Founders ChoiceTM programme so academics can opt for the full support from Imperial Innovations, with a lower share of equity.
-Imperial is the first UK university to roll out such an initiative and aspires to influence other universities in a more flexible approach to their policies and practices for founding spinouts.
+In August 2017, Imperial College London challenged the norm of the UK technology transfer sector’s practice of universities taking a large and controlling equity stake in their spinouts by launching a new initiative, known as Founders ChoiceTM, designed to encourage more inventors with ideas for new businesses to pursue their ambitions and achieve societal impact.
+Founders ChoiceTM gives entrepreneurial staff the opportunity to take the reins in building the business and finding the investors themselves; in return for this extra work the founders can receive up to 95% of the founding equity in the startup.
+The initiative offers academics founding startup companies a choice between two routes, differentiated by the academics’ involvement, the level of support they wish to receive from Imperial College London and the equity distribution.
+The original option for spinouts will continue to be available under the Founders ChoiceTM programme so academics can opt for the full support from Imperial College London, with a lower share of equity.
+Imperial is the first UK university to roll out such an initiative and aspires to influence other universities in a more flexible approach to their policies and practices for founding university startups.

 The management of IP is governed by practices that meet the charitable objective of the university to foster research that benefits society.
-Imperial regularly reviews the framework in place governing the arrangements for IP to ensure that they are fit for purpose, relevant and are kept abreast with advances in technology and knowledge exchange activities.
-A joint board, comprising members of Imperial College London and Imperial Innovations (and its parent company), meets quarterly to oversee operational and strategic objectives for commercialising Imperial IP.
+Imperial College London regularly reviews the framework in place governing the arrangements for IP to ensure that they are fit for purpose, relevant and are kept abreast with advances in technology and knowledge exchange activities.